MarcWoerner/personal_website/src/content/posts/showyourwork.md

 <a id="org4081154"></a>

-## Chapter 1: You dont have to be a genious
+## Chapter 1: You dont have to be a genius

 -   **Reject the "lone genius" myth** — creativity doesn’t happen in isolation.
 -   **Focus on a creative ecosystem** where talent thrives collectively.